-qfe = "qfe name", "path and file name", "file version", "applicable OS" The name of the item being checked; for example, QFE 2846340.
-The name should facilitate searching Microsoft's website for any required code updates.
-This string identifies the file to be checked and its location relative to the Windows home folder.
+qfe = "qfe name", "path and file name", "file version", "operating system" qfe name The name of the item being checked; for example, QFE 2846340.
+The name should facilitate searching Microsoft's website for any required code updates. path and file name This string identifies the file to be checked and its location relative to the Windows home folder.
 In most cases, the file to check is the Microsoft Storport driver; for example: "\system32\drivers\storport.sys".
-This string is also used in dialogs and log file messages.
-This version is the minimum version that the file to be checked must have for the QFE to be considered installed.
-It is specified as a text string using the same format as is used when displaying the files property sheet; for example: $5.2.1390.176''$. applicable OS This parameter is used to determine if the QFE applies to the operating system platform present.
+This string is also used in dialogs and log file messages. file version This version is the minimum version that the file to be checked must have for the QFE to be considered installed.
+It is specified as a text string using the same format as is used when displaying the files property sheet; for example: $5.2.1390.176$ ". operating system This parameter is used to determine if the QFE applies to the operating system platform present.